 - Core Taxonomies (Tags and Categories)

 - Custom Taxonomies

 - Users (Authors)

 Additionally, the robots.txt file exposed by WordPress will reference the sitemap index.
-Also, an XML Sitemaps API ships with the plugin aiming for developers to build on top of it.
+Also, an XML Sitemaps API ships with the plugin to build on top of it.

 If you’re already using an SEO plugin that comes with its XML sitemap, then it can create a conflict.
 Yoast SEO and All In On SEO plugins have already added a feature to disable the WordPress default XML sitemaps because they both provide advanced customization to their sitemap.

 Yes, there is one!
 Our friend Adam from wpcrafter.com has a nice summarize of the WordPress 5.5 update:

 WordPress 5.5 is coming with massive updates.
 It’s changing the way websites were built, designed, and maintained.
 If your WordPress website updates the WordPress core automatically, we highly suggest you create a backup of your site on an urgent basis.
 We have an article about how to back up the WordPress website manually without using a plugin.

 Whenever there is a big software update, and you install it, something on the website will likely not work as expected after installing it.
 Even WordPress 5.5 is no exception from that rule.
 So better test that new WordPress version on a testing website, first.